mtyin/spanner-graph-agent/src/graph_agents/instructions/construction/from_diagram/pg_diagram_to_data.md

 ## 4. GRAPH DATA SPECIFICATION

-The final output **MUST** be a single JSON object conforming exactly to the structure below.
-Do not add comments, explanations, or any other text outside of the JSON block.

-## 5. GRAPH DATA SPECIFICATION

 The output **MUST** be a single JSON object conforming to the structure and example below.
 No other text, explanations, or markdown formatting should precede or follow the JSON block.

 ```json